thisismatthew/Happy-Anniversary-Susan/ReadMe.txt

-Thanks for looking at this jam game!
+Thanks for looking at our jam game!
 We had a lot of fun making it!
-The Mr Toot Team

 Art - Millie Holten
 Programming - Matthew Jackson